9 Easy Steps on The Miniature Garden To-Do List this Spring – for Fairy Gardens Too!

 8. Wipe the outside of the pot with a soft cloth.
 Get rid of scratches on ceramic surfaces with a little car-wax-polish.
 If the pot is past its prime, group it with other pots to hide it.

-9. Water the garden thoroughly and you’re done!
+9. Water the garden thoroughly.
 Remember to always deep-water your established miniature garden containers by watering it until you see the water draining out of the holes in the bottom of the pot.
 If you’ve built a permanent mini patio in your miniature garden, thoroughly drench it at least once a month, (once a week in the hot months!) and will keep the soil hydrated throughout the container.

 Like this?
 Join us for more fun in the miniature garden and sign up for our FREE weekly Mini Garden Gazette newsletter.
 Join us and thousands of others throughout the world here.